Confederate statues are coming down following George Floyd's death. Here's what we know - KESQ

 The 112-year-old statue was housed in two other locations in Montgomery before coming to the grounds of Lee High School, according to the school’s website.

-It was taken off school property and hauled away to storage, according to WSFA.
+It was taken off school property and hauled to storage, according to WSFA.

 Nashville, Tennessee

-A controversial statue of Edward Carmack, a former US senator and newspaper owner known for attacking civil rights advocates like Ida B. Wells, was carried away from the city’s Capitol grounds, according to CNN affiliate WKRN.
+A controversial statue of Edward Carmack, a former US senator and newspaper owner known for attacking civil rights advocates like Ida B. Wells, was carried away from the city’s Capitol grounds on June 1, according to CNN affiliate WKRN.

 Alexandria, Virginia